 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 But where are millennials looking to buy?
-To answer this question, LendingTree analyzed mortgage purchase requests made on the LendingTree platform across the nation’s 50 largest metros from Jan.
+To answer, LendingTree analyzed mortgage offers given to millennial users of the LendingTree platform across the nation’s 50 largest metros from Jan.
 1 through Dec.
-15, 2020.
+31, 2021.

-What LendingTree found was that millennials (defined as anyone born between 1981 and 1996) make up a majority of potential homebuyers in most of the country’s largest metros, including San Jose, Calif., Boston and Denver.
+What we found was that millennials (people ages 25 to 40 in 2021) make up a majority of homebuyers in most of the country’s largest metros, including Denver, Seattle and Boston.

-- San Jose, Calif., Boston and Denver are the metros where millennials make up the largest share of purchase requests.
-In San Jose, 61.79% of purchase requests came from millennials.
-In Boston and Denver, the numbers are 59.09% and 59.07%, respectively.
+- Denver, Seattle and Boston are the metros where millennials make up the largest share of homebuyers.
+In Denver, 63.63% of mortgages were offered to millennials.
+In Seattle and Boston, the percentages were 61.35% and 61.08%, respectively.